ergo-services/ergo/README.md

 This helps identify stuck processes during shutdown by matching PIDs/Aliases from the shutdown log with goroutine stack traces.

 To disable panic recovery use `--tags norecover`.

+To enable mailbox latency measurement use `--tags latency`.
+This adds a monotonic timestamp to every message pushed into the MPSC queue, allowing `QueueMPSC.Latency()` and `ProcessMailbox.Latency()` to report the age of the oldest unprocessed message.
+Overhead is approximately 10-25% on micro-benchmarks (LOCAL 1-1 scenario).
+Without the tag, `Latency()` returns -1 and there is zero overhead.

 To enable trace logging level for the internals (node, network,...) use `--tags trace` and set the log level `gen.LogLevelTrace` for your node.